 The Best Exercises for Building Muscle Mass

-Now that you understand resistance training, let’s look at some of the best exercises for building muscle mass.
-The following activities are compound movements, meaning they simultaneously work out multiple muscle groups.
+Now that you understand resistance training let’s look at some of the best exercises for building muscle mass.
+The following activities are compound movements, which simultaneously work out multiple muscle groups.
 Also, this is important for building muscle mass, as it allows you to fatigue more muscle fibers in less time.

 The bench press is a classic resistance training exercise that works the chest, shoulders, and triceps.
 To perform the bench press, lie flat on your back on a weight bench, with your feet flat on the floor.
-Hold a barbell with weight in your hands and extend your arms straight up above your chest.
-Next, bend your elbows, lower the weight towards your chest, and extend your arms back to the starting position.
+Next, hold a heavy barbell in your hands and extend your arms straight up above your chest.
+Next, bend your elbows, lower the weight towards your chest, and move your arms back to the starting position.